Skip to content

 Running in Kubernetes

 To run the agent in Kubernetes, it is best to run as a sidecar container.
 This allows the agent to run in the same pod as your application.
 This is the recommended way to run the agent.
+We highly recommend mounting the agent token as a secret.

 To run the agent in Kubernetes, use the following manifest as a starting point: